4GeeksAcademy/blog/blog/machine-learning-course-syllabus.us.md

 7. Real-World Project:
 * Explain the significance of a capstone project in applying learned skills to real-world data.
 * Briefly explain the process of analyzing and refining real-world data for the project.
-* Briefly explain building a predictive model using machine learning techniques.
+* Could you explain why you need to build a predictive model using machine learning techniques?

 8. Conclusion: Summarize the benefits of choosing a machine learning course syllabus focused on practical skills and real-world applications.
 Briefly mention the recognition received by the 4Geeks Academy program (e.g., Forbes 2024) as an example.